Overview

 Self-scheduling request email

-Here you can select a template for the email that will be sent to the candidate when you send them a self-scheduling links.
+Here you can select a template for the email that will be sent to the candidate when you send them a self-scheduling link.
 Alternatively, you can create a new email here and save it as a template to reuse in the future.
 As you send each candidate a self-scheduling request, you can customize the email further.

 The email template that you set here must include the SelfSchedulingRequest.Link token.